ddev/ddev/docs/content/users/quickstart.md

     ```

 !!!tip "Consuming Messages (Running the Worker)"
-    Edit `.ddev/config.yaml` in your project directory and uncomment `post-start` hook
-    To see `messenger:consume` command logs
+    Edit `.ddev/config.yaml` in your project directory and uncomment `post-start` hook to see `messenger:consume` command logs, and run:

     ```bash
     ddev exec symfony server:log